6 Building Font Projects

 smith build

-Run the whole test suite:
+To run the whole test suite, type

 smith alltests